davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ---
-TODO we need to formally open a design discussion at some point, and in doing so we want to set a few simplifications up front, such as binary choice and one-shot decisions.
+TODO we need to formally open a design discussion at some point, and in doing so we want to set a few simplifications up front, such as binary choice, one-shot decisions, completely arbitrary/no-preference conflict resolution.
 Here is probably a good point in the post to do that.
 ---

 ## A Programming Interface